ramseylab/cerenkov3/cerenkov3_data/resource/4DGenome/README.md

 You can consider `A`-Promoter-`B1` pathway redundant in this scenario, but even with that pathway eliminated, you'll still have 2 $s$-$x$ edges (in 2 edge lists correspondingly).

 However, if there is no such `Region B2`, you'll end with only one $s$-$x$ edges (in the SNP-TSS edge list).

-Note: we do not perform such elimination in our application for now but we may try in the future.

 ## SNP-SNP edges